Watching positive, healthy movement engages ‘mirror neurons’, producing more healthful states for body and mind.

 Internal sensing of momentum transfer from ground contact through the bones and fascia (termed “sinews” in Chinese translations).

 Again, I want to emphasize that these are seen as essential to optimal emotional and cognitive function, as well as physical; and also, that these apply to the very simplest of activities, including ordinary standing, sitting, and walking, as well as pushing, pulling and lifting.
-It is not necessary (although it is very enjoyable!) to master feats of acrobatics, balance, and skilled performance, in order to develop optimal everyday functioning; and, these internal principles facilitate the acquisition of these advanced skills.
+It is not necessary (although it is very enjoyable!) to master feats of acrobatics, balance, and skilled performance, in order to develop optimal everyday functioning; and, these internal principles facilitate the acquisition of these advanced skills, as well as the “everyday superpowers” of standing, sitting, moving, and interacting!

 *But see the ground-breaking research by Amit Abraham into the use of the Franklin Method of interoceptive imaging with Parkinson’s patients; Abraham, A., et al. (2018).
 “Dynamic Neuro-Cognitive Imagery Improves Mental Imagery Ability, Disease Severity, and Motor and Cognitive Functions in People with Parkinson’s Disease.”
 Neural plasticity 2018.